volusion/element-cli/README.md

 * * *

+### `element rollback`

+If you have a problem with a release you can rollback to a previous release.
+The current release will be moved back to staging and the previous release will become active.
+If you rollback again it will remove the release from staging.
+You can continue to rollback until you only have your original release.

+* * *

 ### Adding a Thumbnail

 Create a PNG file, ideally less than 100 kb in size, and save it in the root directory of the block as `thumbnail.png.` When publishing or updating your block, this file will be saved and then be shown in the Volusion store admin's [Site Designer](https://admin.volusion.com/designer).